raymondjustus/ComputerGraphics/Lab5_Part2/README.md

 ## Modify this section

-- How many hours did it take you to complete this lab?
+- How many hours did it take you to complete this lab? .5
 - Did you collaborate with any other students/TAs/Professors?
+The professor
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) The professor
-  - tbd
-  - tbd
 - (Optional) What was your favorite part of the lab?
 - (Optional) How would you improve the lab?